woa-vayu/POCOX3Pro-Guides/guide/English/dualboot-en.md

 ## Dualbooting Android and Windows seamlessly (Option 2)

-> **Notice** This may not work on some android kernels or versions but it is easier and faster to boot into android
+> **Note** This may not work on some android kernels or versions but it is easier and faster to boot into android

 ### Prerequisites